rehmoe/Codeigniter3-REST-Boilerplate/README.md

  - Finish refactoring the migration files and get them working fully
    - I am thinking that the `Luthier-CI` package is having issues when running migrations where all migrations do not run.
 This will be fixed for the 1.2.0 release

- - An example representation of authentication.
+ - An example representation of JWT authentication.
 This should be ready by the 2.0.0 release.
    - Using an AuthMiddleware
-     - Using basic auth
-     - Using digest auth
      - Using JWT for Auth